UCSC-MedBook/MedBook-CRFs/README.md

 - Don't use variables starting with a dollar sign.  $ is used as a keyword indicator in Mongo!
 - Class names shouldn't have punctuation:  parentheses, question marks, etc.
 - Be consistent with single vs double quotes; pick one
-- Be consistent with indentation
+- Be consistent with indentation.
+- Describe what code is suppose to do.
+Add comments.

 ==================================
 #### Bad Grammar and Syntax Habits